Guardians for Future Generations

 Congress-goers – all people are welcome! – imagine different economic principles that counter dominant but destructive paradigms.
 Real democracy is to extend rights, looking at the rights of future generations.
 We can fulfill these by standing together.
 Women are coming together.
 We are taking seriously our responsibility and creating a space where we can explore that responsibility and take effective action.

 “When people come together, they can accomplish more than they can by individual actions.
 With this transformation from “me” to “we,” the wind picks up, the sails fill, and the boat is off. . .
 Media coverage tends to focus on one person and doesn’t point out that the heroine of a story has the support of a small group behind her.”

 - Mary Pipher, The Green Boat: Reviving Ourselves in Our Capsized Culture

-In both gatherings, hundreds of people, mostly women, came together for three days to catalyze and deepen our connections, to seed new ideas, to discover new ways of working together and to join with the world-wide movement for justice, fueling inner beliefs and outer actions that shift cultural and political conversations toward a worldview that recognizes the interdependence of all things.
+In both gatherings, hundreds of people, mostly women, came together for three days to catalyze and deepen our connections, to seed new ideas, to discover new ways of working together and to join the worldwide movement for justice, fueling inner beliefs and outer actions that shift cultural and political conversations toward a worldview that recognizes the interdependence of all things.

 Our 2017 Women's Congress is quickly approaching.
 Outside of these gatherings, we continue to engage women in the responsibility to protect future generations.
 Guardianship Circles, workshops, and engagement in the political system are also part of the work that we do

 The Women’s Congress is a project of the Science & Environmental Health Network. www.sehn.org